Death's Master: Plot summary

 Unlike Night's Master, which is told as separate stories, Death's Master is a continuous narrative.

 The lesbian queen Narasen is forced by a curse to become pregnant in order to save her city.
-After fruitless sex with many men, she realizes that she cannot lift the curse till she has sex with a dead man.
+After fruitless sex with many men, she realizes that she cannot lift the curse until she has sex with a dead man.
 She makes a pact with Uhlume, Lord Death, and brings this about.
 Her child, Simmu, is beautiful and can change easily from male to female.
 Narasen is assassinated.
 Simmu, only a few days old, sees Death come for Narasen and forms a permanent hatred for death.
 Simmu is raised by the minor demons called Eshva, then by priests at a temple.

 Zhirem, the son of a king and one of his wives, is made invulnerable by his mother.
 This arouses suspicion and hostility, and he is sent to the same temple as Simmu.
 The two become friends and briefly lovers (while Simmu is female).
 Simmu deflowers Zhirem by seduction while Zhirem wanted to remain a virgin for pious reasons.
 Zhirem becomes angry at Simmu for this corruption.
 Azhrarn, the Prince of Demons, rejects Zhirem's offer of service, increasing his bitterness, but takes Simmu as a lover because she hates Lord Death and makes her forget Zhirem.
 He starts Simmu on a quest to gain immortality to oppose Lord Death.

 Narasen, in Death's kingdom, defies Uhlume and begins a power struggle with him.